History of Sarah McBride in Timeline

 In 2016, Sarah McBride was a panelist at the U.S. Department of Housing and Urban Development's "GLOBE Pride 2016" on youth and workplace bullying.

-In 2018, Sarah McBride published her memoir, "Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality,".
+In 2018, Sarah McBride published her memoir, "Tomorrow Will Be Different: Love, Loss, and the Fight for Trans Equality", with a foreword by Joe Biden.

 July 9, 2019: Announced Candidacy for Delaware Senate

-In November 2020, Sarah McBride won her election, becoming the first transgender state senator in United States history.
+In November 2020, Sarah McBride won her election and became the first transgender state senator in United States history.
+During her first term, she successfully sponsored the Healthy Delaware Families Act.

-In 2020, Sarah McBride was elected as the first openly transgender person to serve as a state senator in the United States.
+In 2020, Sarah McBride was elected as a state senator in the United States, becoming the first openly transgender person to achieve this milestone.

 August 2023: Interview with Jewish Insider